Build Mode · · 16 min read

 Create Competitive Tension

 One buyer isn't a negotiation.
-Two or more buyers competing creates a dynamic where terms improve.
+Two or more buyers competing creates the dynamic where terms improve.

 Even if you have a preferred buyer, engage alternatives seriously.
 Let your preferred buyer know others are interested.
 The fear of losing the deal to a competitor moves terms more than any argument.